 Clearing the DTC (Diagnostic Trouble Code)

 The ABS/VSC errors cannot be remove by disconnecting the negative battery cable.
 A scan tool can be use to clear codes.
 ABS codes can be be obtain as blink codes and clear using an OBD2 connection.
 Between pins 4 and 13 on the 16-pin OBD2 socket, a Special Service Tool, or SST is insert.
 The ABS/VSC light will flash when the ignition is turn on.
-All ABS/VSC codes will be clear if the brake pedal is apply eight times in five seconds, then the SST is release.
+All ABS/VSC codes will be clear if the brake pedal is apply eight times in five seconds.